sssngth/documents-and-policies/Lido on Ethereum - Validator Exits Policy.md

 ### B.1 Goals

 Validator exits may be utilized by fully-functioning staking protocols, including Lido, for the following reasons:
-* In order to satisfy withdrawal redemption requests from users (e.g. if a withdrawal request is larger than the amount of stake that can be made available for redemption via only partial withdrawals / skimming).
+* To satisfy withdrawal redemption requests from users (e.g. if a withdrawal request is larger than the amount of stake that can be made available for redemption via only partial withdrawals/skimming).
 * To reallocate stake across the operator set (move stake from one operator to another) for a variety of reasons (e.g. substandard performance, guiding principles from the Operator Set Strategy).
 * To rotate signing keys for some validators without changing the stake allocation.

-The proposed V2 upgrade of Lido on Ethereum protocol would put in place a series of mechanisms based on on-chain signalling that will serve to notify Node Operators who participate in the protocol when they need to process validator exits.
+The V2 upgrade of Lido on Ethereum protocol put in place a series of mechanisms based on on-chain signalling that serve to notify Node Operators who participate in the protocol when they need to process validator exits.

 ### B.2 Scope
-This policy applies to the Lido on Ethereum protocol, the Node Operators that participate in the curated Node Operator registry ("Node Operator(s)"), and the validators that they operate as a part of the protocol.
-Validators outside of the curated registry are currently out of scope of this policy but may be included in later revisions.
+This policy applies to the Lido on Ethereum protocol, the Node Operators that participate in the [Curated](#Curated-Module) and/or [Simple DVT Module](#Simple-DVT-Module) of [Lido V2's](#Lido-V2) [Staking Router](#Staking-Router) and the validators that they operate as a part of the protocol.

 ### B.3 Policy Statement

 #### B.3.I Validator Exit Order
-The exit sequence of Lido on Ethereum validators (i.e. validators submitted to Lido Node Operator Registries which have been deposited to) should follow a deterministic order so that they can be computed independently and trustlessly if needed.
-The current proposal for exit order is the "combined approach"  discussed in the relevant topic ["Withdrawals: on Validator Exiting Order"](https://research.lido.fi/t/withdrawals-on-validator-exiting-order/3048/1).
+The exit sequence of Lido on Ethereum validators (i.e. validators submitted to Lido Node Operator Registries which have been deposited to) follows a deterministic order so that exits can be computed independently and trustlessly if needed.
+The currently implemented order corresponds to the "combined approach" as discussed in [Withdrawals: on Validator Exiting Order](https://research.lido.fi/t/withdrawals-on-validator-exiting-order/3048/), the priority of which is determined by the following [sorting predicate](https://github.com/lidofinance/lido-oracle/blob/develop/src/services/exit_order_iterator.py#L24):
+* Validator whose operator has the lowest number of delayed validators
+* Validator whose operator has the highest number of targeted validators to exit
+* Validator whose operator has the highest stake weight
+* Validator whose operator has the highest number of predictable validators
+* Validator with the lowest index of the operator

 #### B.3.II Performance Expectations Over Time

 As this is a new policy concerning new functionality of the Ethereum protocol, the proposed enforcement mechanisms, service level expectations, and associated timeframes detailed in this first version of the policy are mild enough to allow for working out initial kinks without an unreasonable penalty.
 Once the processes and mechanisms around the automation of validators exits have matured, this policy should be revised.
 In particular, time windows for service level expectations should be tightened and penalties for non-performance should be increased.

 #### B.3.III Node Operator Responsibilities
 Node Operators who participate in the Lido on Ethereum protocol have a duty to correctly exit validators in a timely manner as determined by the protocol’s requirements and rules (as set by the DAO).
-If they are requested to exit validators ( via signalling using oracles or the exit daemon infrastructure) by the protocol for any of the reasons described in the  section [“B1-Goals” and as per the validator exit order approved by the DAO.](#B1-Goals)
+If they are requested to exit validators (via signalling using oracles or the exit daemon infrastructure) by the protocol for any of the reasons described in the  section [“B1-Goals” and as per the validator exit order approved by the DAO.](#B1-Goals)

-In order to determine whether Node Operators have appropriately executed the required actions, this policy seeks to outline the time that Node Operators are afforded to do so, and what the penalties for non-conformance should be.
+To determine whether Node Operators have appropriately executed the required actions, this policy seeks to outline the time that Node Operators are afforded to do so, and what the penalties for non-conformance should be.

 Generally speaking, Node Operators are expected to exit the indicated validators in a reasonable time frame.
 The actual mechanisms for validators to be exited are at the discretion of Node Operators, and open source tooling will be available to aid Node Operators in identifying signalled validator exit requests, as well as in processing these requests.

-The tooling shall consist of three components, which may be used by Node Operators to operate semi- or fully- automated processing of validator exit requests.
-Node Operators may instead choose to use any of the below modules with a custom implementation (e.g. to utilize a Just-In-Time approach to the generation of VEMs as opposed to pre-generating a certain % of them).
+The tooling shall consist of three components, which may be used by Node Operators to operate semi- or fully-automated processing of validator exit requests.
+Node Operators may instead choose to use any of the below modules with a custom implementation (e.g. to utilize a just-in-time (JIT) approach to the generation of VEMs as opposed to pre-generating a certain % of them).

 * Keys API (KAPI) Service - a Node Operator-hosted service that loads the operator’s public validator keys, calculates the next keys to be exited, and can be hooked up to other tooling (e.g. eth-do, a custom script for web3 signer, etc) to automate the generation and signing of VEMs to be stored (as pre-signed messages) and made available for use by the Validator Ejector.
 * Validator Ejector - a daemon that listens for Exit Bus Oracle reports, locates pre-signed (or retrieves JIT signed) exit messages for exiting validators and processes the validator exit requests (i.e. submits the VEMs to the CL for broadcast).